-A total number of 1422 patients with carcinoma diagnosed colorectal histopathological methods were screened.
-In this study, 409 patients were accepted as metastatic disease confirmed by imaging methods.
-Bevacizumab was used in 324 patients.
-71 patients had missing data.
-15 patients were excluded because they used Bevacizumab for less than 3 months.
-13 patients were excluded because they were referred to surgery and did not receive bevacizumab treatment after surgery.
-Nine patients were not included in the study: 2 patients refused treatment voluntarily; 1 patient had enteroentero fistula; 1 patient had enterocutaneous fistula; 2 patients had pulmonary embolism; 2 patients intestinal obstruction; 1 patient bleeding from the stoma.
-Five patients were excluded from the study because they began taking ACE or ARB to manage high blood pressure, while three patients started these medications for proteinuria.
-Additionally, two patients were included in the study as they died from noncancer related reasons.
+Bevacizumab for less than 3 months.
+13 patients were excluded because they were referred to surgery and did not receive Bevacizumab treatment after surgery.
+9 patients were not included in the study: 2 patients refused treatment voluntarily; 1 patient had enteroentero fistula; 1 patient had enterocutaneous fistula; 2 patients had pulmonary embolism; 2 patients had intestinal obstruction; 1 patient had bleeding from the stoma.
+5 patients were excluded from the study because they began taking ACE or ARB to manage high blood pressure, while 3 patients started these medications for proteinuria.
+Additionally, 2 patients were not included in the study as they died from non-cancer related reasons.

 A total number of 208 patients were included in the study: 86 patients had a diagnosis of hypertension; 39 patients were using ACEi and 14 patients were using ARB.
-Fifty-three patients using ACEi or ARB were divided into two groups of RASIs and 155 patients not using ACEi or ARB were divided into two groups of non-RASIs.
+53 patients using ACEi or ARB were divided into two groups of RASIs and 155 patients not using ACEi or ARB were divided into two groups of non-RASIs.
 The characteristics of the patients and tumours according to the groups are summarised in table 1.

 Patients were 22-85 years old.
 The mean age of the patients was 60.01 years.
-The RASIs group had a greater mean age (64.3 vs 58.5).
+The RASIs group had a greater mean age (64.3 vs. 58.5).
 In this study, 126 cases were male and 82 were female.
 The ECOG PS was 0 or 1 in 199 patients and 2 in 9.
 In 56 cases, the tumour was on the right and in 152, on the left.
-During diagnosis, 121 patients had distant metastases; during follow-up, 87 did.
+During diagnosis, 121 patients had distant metastases; during followup, 87 did.
 Totally, 81 were wild type, without KRAS, NRAS, or BRAF mutations.
 Also, 116 patients had mutated KRAS, NRAS, or BRAF.
 Mismatch repair (MMR) status showed 179 individuals with microsatellite stability (MSS) and 8 with instability.